PaulOffTheWall/genode/README.md

 ### DHCP
 This port of dom0 supports DHCP.
 For this, change the `<dhcp>` field in `dom0.run` to `yes` and make sure to run a DHCP server in the network.
 The make target `dhcp` starts a Slirp DHCP server in the VDE network.
 Kill it using the `dhcp-stop` target.
 Tap interfaces and routes in the VDE network have to be changed accordingly (see `vde` target).

+### dom0 Client
+The python script Dom0Client provides a simple class to communicate with Genode's dom0 server.

+In order to run it you need the module `xmltodict`:

+`sudo apt-get install python3-pip`

+`sudo python3 -m pip install xmltodict`

+Run the script and use `session`'s functions `sendDescs`, `sendTascs`, and `start` to communicate with the Genode server.